 5. Invest in Freshly Roasted or Single Origin Beans

 Granted this hack isn’t exactly cheap, but for special occasions, nothing beats fresh, properly-roasted beans (you can find these online at small, independent roasters) or specialty beans from your favorite growing region.
+They make for the perfect gift!

 Try at least a sip without cream or sugar for the full effect – the flavors might surprise you!